biocore/emp/methods/methods_release1.md

 Code and notebooks for data processing and figure generation are in the top-level directory `code`, as described below.

+### 0 Sample collection and processing

+Samples were solicited from the global scientific community that spanned diverse environments and captured spatial, temporal, and/or physicochemical covariation.
+Sample processing -- DNA extraction and sequencing -- was organized by sample type: soil samples at LBNL, water samples at ANL, and fecal and other samples at CU Boulder.
+The first 27,751 samples from 97 studies are contained in EMP Release 1.

 ### 1 Amplicon sequence processing

 This section describes the commands to download the raw sequence data from EBI and perform OTU picking using different methods, including generating phylogenetic trees and taxonomies for reference sequences, if necessary.